Code of Conduct and Guidelines for Kotlin Slack

 - Please remember this is a Slack team for Kotlin.
 If you have generic questions that are about a technology (which may or may not be used with Kotlin), maybe it’s better to use another forum, such as StackOverflow.

 - This Slack is not an official support channel.
-It is a place where the community hang out along with some members of the JetBrains/Kotlin team (suffix [JB]).
-For official support, please use the Kotlin Forums, where messages are also persisted.
+It is a place where the community hang out along with some members of the JetBrains/Kotlin team (suffix [JetBrains]).

-- This Slack is not the best place for reporting bugs either.
+- This Slack is not the best place for reporting bugs.
 For this, please use YouTrack.

 - Find the right channel to ask your question.
 There are channels for pretty much every topic.
 For a list of some of the channels see below.

 - New channels should be focused around a well-known technology or area of interest.
 Create them sparingly.
-And before creating a new channel, make sure it doesn’t exist in any other shape or form.
+And before requesting for a new channel, make sure it doesn’t exist in any other shape or form.
+Ask an administrator to create a new channel on the #meta channel.
 If you do end up creating a channel, make sure you set the topic.